-GoLand provides coding assistance for shell script files: code completion (including local paths),, and textual rename refactoring.
+GoLand provides coding assistance for shell script files: completion (including local paths), highlighting, , textual rename refactoring, and more.

-GoLand also integrates with several external tools to enhance shell scripts support:
+GoLand also integrates with several external tools to enhance shell script support:

 ShellCheck is a shell script static analysis tool that can detect syntax errors, semantic problems, corner cases, and typical pitfalls.
 GoLand will prompt you to install it if it is not available.